FZJ-IEK3-VSA/tsib/README.md

 	python setup.py install

 In order to use the 5R1C thermal building model, make sure that you have installed a MILP solver.
-As default solver GLPK is used.
-Nevertheless, in case you have access to a license we recommend commercial solvers (e.g. Gurobi or CPLEX) since they have a better performance.
+As default solver coin-cbc is used which can either installed by

+	sudo apt-get install coinor-cbc

+or for Anaconda under windows as

+	conda install -c conda-forge coincbc

+.
+Other solvers can be defined by defining the environment variable $SOLVER.

 To get flexible weather data from the Climate Data Store, register [here](https://cds.climate.copernicus.eu/api-how-to) and follow the instructions to get an own key.
 Make sure that you have agreed on the [license terms](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products).